| Ruth Linhart | Japanology | Biography project Imai Yasuko| Photographs | german version |

 Japanology, women - and gender studies, contemporary history and social

 anthropology.
-Imai Yasuko´s life and world is to be documented by using
+Imai Yasuko´s life and world is documented by using

-written and oral documents - life historical interviews in the tradition of
+written and oral documents in japanese - life historical interviews in the tradition of

 oral history, writings of Imai Yasuko on Japanese literature and on